 Coastal Art & Abstract Art for Luxury Homes & Businesses

 It's those little details that can create a beautiful interior design.
-It's about making a room about everyone and everything you care about.
 It's about personalizing a living space to making it uniquely yours.
 These unique pieces of original artwork can help to accentuate the elegance of your beach home or business while bringing in the beauty of the coastal living lifestyle.

 When you own a piece of my work, you have a little part of me and the aloha spirit that was put into the painting.
-Feel free to take a moment to see my work or find out how I can create something personalized just for you.
-I look forward to getting to know you!
+Feel free to take a moment to see my work or contact me about creating something personalized just for you.
+I look forward to hearing from you.

-One of the few Hawaiian artists that uses resin in her artwork to create layers of dimension
+One of the few Hawaiian artists that use resin in her artwork to create layers of dimension

 When preparing for a piece with resin, the naked wood panel is gessoed.
 What is gesso?
 That is the primer to adhere the paint to the piece.
 Next I tape the back side of the board to assist in removing drips from the resin that occurred while it was napping.
 Careful cleaning of the room is done prior to pouring the resin.

 The next part is when the fun for me really begins.
 Cue the music (literally, I have music playing in the background).
 I could either start with an under layer or layers of paint or go straight to resin.
 Painting strokes with a brush or with my hand.
 The possibilities are endless.